 Surgical Safety Checklist: 100%

+Our Board of Directors has defined quality as “Doing the right thing, at the right time, in the right way, for the right person – and having the best possible results.”
 Arnprior Regional Health’s Quality Improvement Plan (QIP) is a full strategic plan that applies to the health services offered to the region’s constituents.
 The plan is based on the principles of the vision and mission of the corporation.
-In addition, the Board has defined quality as “Doing the right thing, at the right time, in the right way, for the right person – and having the best possible results.”
-The strategic priorities of the organization are centered around the five pillars of experience, quality, people, finance and community.
-These strategic goals have been identified by the Board of Directors of the Corporation and incorporated into the Quality Improvement Plan.
+The strategic priorities of the organization are centered around the four pillars of Experience, Quality, People and Resources.
+These strategic goals have been identified by the Board of Directors and incorporated into the Quality Improvement Plan.
 Each day, as we live our values of Honesty, Accountability, Respect and Teamwork, we work to improve the experience for our patients, residents and clients.